DIRECTOR: Giorgio Serafini

 Ryan Hinds wakes up to find himself locked in a sealed industrial kiln.
 As Ryan comes to it, a voice appears over the intercom.
 The voice begins to tell Ryan that he has two hours to transfer a million dollars to a specified bank account.
 Every several minutes that he doesn't receive the money, the temperature will rise by three degrees.
 It will be a race against time to come up with the money.
 If he doesn't secure the requested amount, he must just end up getting cooked.

 As I sat down to watch 200 Degrees.
 I knew this was going to be one of those films that was set in one location and it would basically be an hour and a half of one man being tortured under a set of heat lamps.
 I hadn't watched the trailer before sitting down to witness the movie, in hopes that I would be surprised but just going off the poster.
-I knew exactly what I was in for with movie but still held out hope that this would deliver some solid shocks.
+I knew exactly what I was in for with this movie but still held out hope that this would deliver some solid shocks.

-With a movie that spends a an hour and a half with one actor and in one location.
+With a movie then spends an hour and a half with one actor and in one location.
 You have to cast an actor that can carry a film.
 Eric Balfour is a solid actor in my eyes.
 He will be most well known to people for being Jessica Biel's unlucky boyfriend in 2003's The Texas Chainsaw Massacre remake.
 He also does drama and action very well.
 He had reoccurring roles in Six Feet Under, 24 and Haven.
-He even bared all in the very graphic and sexual drama Lie With Me.
-This guy is talented so I expected to be drawn in by his performance.
+He even bared all in the very graphic and sexual drama film Lie With Me.
+This guy is talented, so I expected to be drawn in by his performance.

 For the first act of 200 Degrees.
 I was right there with Eric Balfour's Ryan.
 I actually felt sorry for the guy.
 He spends the first act pleading for his life.
 We see him slowly adapt to the nightmarish situation he has been thrust into and I was totally onboard and on his side.
 So for that first act, we are just getting to know the demands of the unknown and unseen voice and a terrified Ryan.
 The first act is where the film is the most interesting and most intense.
 After that, things fall apart.